Skip to content

 In this tutorial, you'll learn

-• Ansible is agentless — it connects over SSH, requiring no software installation on the target nodes.
-This means zero maintenance overhead on managed servers and instant onboarding for new infrastructure.
+• Ansible is agentless — it connects over SSH requiring no software installation on managed nodes.
+Zero maintenance overhead on servers, instant onboarding for new infrastructure, and a smaller security footprint than agent-based tools.

 ✦ Plain-English analogy ✦ Real code with output ✦ Interview questions